ashwinerve2/My-web-project/Project Phases/Phase 3 (Improvements).md

 ### Implementation

-The following improvements covers all five use cases of this project.
+The following improvements covers all five use cases of this project:

 - **Code Cleanup**: Removed unnecessary parts of codes and simplified everything.
 - **Smooth Results**: Prevented unnecessary API calls during rapid user input, ensuring smoother performance.